wrgr/cppbook/assignments.md

 ### Core Assignment 26 -  Study Skills 3:  Big and Small Rocks

+*What are your big and small rocks?*  How does Nate’s presentation and discussion relate to your weekly goals and priorities?
+For this study skills assignment, you will

+1. *Create a list* of 20 (minimum)  “rocks” that includes big ones and small ones.
+Remember that the big “rocks” are things that you MUST accomplish every week to fulfill your dreams and goals, and to stay alive and healthy (ie. Eating, sleeping, attending CPP/school).
+Smaller “rocks” include things that you sort of have to get done but are optional or not essential.
+You can choose to have a category for medium-sized rocks, if you’d like.

+Format for the list:

+Big rocks

+- Rock 1 description (2-4 words)
+- Rock 2 description (2-4 words)
+- Etc…

+Small Rocks

+- Rock 1 description (2-4 words)
+- Rock 2 description (2-4 words)
+- Etc…

+2. *Discuss* (1 page minimum, double spaced) how you are incorporating these “rocks” into your weekly schedule, and if the allocated portion of time/energy devoted to them matches their priority level.
+For example, if SAT is a big rock and Netflix a small rock, are you allocating more time to SAT prep to ensure that you have “the big rocks in first?”
+How are you doing this?
+Perhaps for you it is not just how much time you put into the task but also when (early vs. late) you finish that task on a given day.

 #### [](#ca027)

 ### Core Assignment 27 -  Study Skills 4:  Previewing